braedenwb/study-tool/README.md

 # Study Tool
-A helpful Java application for studyin
+A helpful Java application for studying